 The pedestrian pathway system proposed for Cell D shall integrate with the existing Cambridge Park Estates pedestrian pathway systems promoting walkability within Cell D and to the greater community.
+Refer to Figure 9 - General Landscape Plan.
+Refer to Figure 9 - General Landscape Plan.
 AS part of the mandate for the C-MIX land use district, pedestrian enhancement within the parcels shall be considered a priority at the development permit stage.